Caines Head State Recreation Area and Resurrection Bay State Marine Parks

 North Beach is marked by the remains of an Army dock built in 1941.
 The pier survived the 1964 Good Friday earthquake and tsunami, but the land in this area dropped five feet.
 The deck of the old pier was eventually destroyed by waves.
 This beach is the main landing and anchorage in the recreation area but the old pier is no longer safe.
 Stay clear of the pier and do not attempt to tie up to its pilings.

 There are picnic shelters, campsites and latrines near the main trail at North Beach.
 A ranger station, staffed seasonally, is located near the north end of the beach.
-The Derby Cove Public Use Cabin is near the beach at Derby Cove, the next beach north of the ranger station and campsites.
+The Derby Cove Public Use Cabin is near the beach at Derby Cove, the next beach north of the ranger station.
 No mooring buoy is provided at the cabin.

 From North Beach, historic roadbeds lead to Fort McGilvray and South Beach.
 To reach the fort and sweeping vistas of the bay, take the left fork, one mile south of the North Beach Trailhead.
 Along the way, explore the remains of the old ammunitions magazines and the bog meadows with their unique forms of plant life.
 The right fork leads 1.5 miles to South Beach.